Skip to main content

 If the job shows Error, click into it.
 The error summary tells you:

-• Was it a Claude error (model timeout, rate limit)?
+• Was it an AI backend error (model timeout, rate limit)?

 • Was it an MCP failure (tool server down, credentials expired)?